7 Tips For Using LinkedIn For Lead GenerationAug 14, 2021

 - Posts that use a more formal tone

-The structure of posts, according to the experts, should be focused on links if the goal is to drive engagement, images if the goal is commented, and videos to bring in shares.
-They advise that you post once or twice a day.
+The structure of posts, should be focused on links if the goal is to drive engagement, images if the goal is commenting, and videos to bring in shares.
+Try to post once or twice a day.
 You don’t need to have big blocks of text to get attention.
 A large image with a concise description and a helpful link works very well for many posts.

 2. Optimize your page for search